2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 1) **Create and develop your community in a medium or large city**.
 This will allow you to:

-    - find a venue** much more easily for your meet-up and/or projects (presentations, workshops, acceptance of Bitcoin as a means of payment, etc.);
+    - Find a venue much more easily for your meet-up and/or projects (presentations, workshops, acceptance of Bitcoin as a means of payment, etc.)
-    - increase the sense of involvement and belonging** of more people toward your community and events;
+    - Increase the sense of involvement and belonging of more people toward your community and events.
-    - make it easier to attend your events** (public transportation, car parking, etc.). **Therefore, choosing a location for organizing a physical meet-up, close to public transportation and parking, is clearly advisable**.
+    - Make it easier to attend your events (public transportation, car parking, etc.). **Therefore, choosing a location for organizing a physical meet-up, close to public transportation and parking, is advisable**.

-2) **Choose a name for your community/meet-up that refers to this city**, making it easy for people to identify with it.
+2) **Choose a name for your community or meet-up that refers to this city**, making it easy for people to identify with it.
 For example, "Bitcoin Paris," "Einundzwanzig Berlin," "Satoshi Spritz Milan," etc.

 ####